This post was most recently updated on December 18th, 2020

 Read here to know more about the things agents say about Cyprus that are not 100% authentic.

-You become very happy when you receive your visa.
-You wouldn’t know whether the visa is fake or genuine because your agent says it’s an authentic visa so you trust him.
+You become thrilled when you receive your visa.
+You wouldn’t know whether the visa is fake or genuine because your agent says it’s an authentic visa, so you trust him.

 Long story short, when you reach the airport, you won’t be able to board the plane because the visa paper that you are holding is a total fake.

-The agent you applied through would take your money and get disappeared the moment he handed you the visa.
+The agent you applied through would take your money and disappear when he handed you the visa.

 What are you going to do now?
 Trusting a fake agent made you lose your time, money, and energy.